-At the core of your school’s communication there’s a physical address.
-The consequences of this data being incorrect or out of sync with other systems within your school, can be subtle on the surface but far-reaching – so it’s important to do everything you can to improve and protect the integrity of that information, and to minimise the capture of bad address data.
+At the core of your school's communication, there's a physical address.
+The consequences of this data being incorrect or out of sync with other systems within your school can be subtle on the surface but ultimately far-reaching.
+So it's essential to do everything you can to improve and protect the integrity of that information and minimise the capture of bad address data.

 What Makes an Address ‘Bad’?

-There’s a couple of things that can cause an address to be invalid.
-It may have been entered incomplete and be missing a street name or postal code.
-It may be incorrect, with a spelling mistake or missing characters – or it may be outdated, for example using a lot number where street numbers are now used.
+There's a couple of things that can cause an address to be invalid.
+It may be incomplete and missing a street name or postal code, it may be incorrect, with a spelling mistake or missing characters, or it may be outdated, such as a lot number where street numbers are now used.

 How Do Bad Addresses Affect My School?

 Bad addresses are expensive

 The first benefit of a clean address database is simple – bad addresses can cost you.
 This area for cost-cutting is not in individual mail-outs, but in bulk mail – whether it's newsletters, account statements, or any other mass communication your school is electing to send out by post.
 A correctly formatted and recognisable address can have something called a 'DPID' - or delivery point identifier - appended to it using specialised software.